Online Decision Making for Trading Wind Energy: Preliminaries

-This section is devoted to introducing the problem of the wind power producer offering in a forward market, which is cleared sometime before their actual production is realized.
-Therefore, the producer is likely to suffer deviations from her offer that are cleared \emph{ex-post} in a real-time market under a dual-price financial settlement for imbalances.
+We first introduce the problem of a wind farm offering in a forward market, which is cleared some time before their actual production is realized.
+Therefore, the producer is likely to suffer deviations from her offer.
+These are settled \emph{ex-post} in a real-time (balancing) market under a two-price imbalance settlement mechanism.
 Furthermore, the offer is assumed to be always accepted, as the marginal operational cost of wind farms is close to zero and therefore this technology is usually prioritized for being scheduled.
-The market revenue $\rho \in \mathbb{R}$ of a renewable energy producer in such a context is given by the summation of the amounts obtained in the forward ($\rho^{\rm{F}}$) and in the real-time (also referred to as balancing) markets ($\rho^{\rm{B}}$), i.e.,
+The eventual market revenue $\rho \in \mathbb{R}$ of a wind farm is given by the summation of the amounts obtained in the forward ($\rho^{\rm{F}}$) and in the balancing markets ($\rho^{\rm{B}}$), i.e.,